RosieSB/Analysis-Problems/analysis_problems/Solutions-full.md

 L(f+g,P) \geq L(f,P)+L(g,P).
 $$

-For the example where this is strict, a good strategy is to look for functions with features that ``cancel out'' in some sense.
+For the example where this is strict, a good strategy is to look for functions with features that "cancel out" in some sense.
 For example, you could take

 $$
 f(x) = \left\{\begin{array}{cc} 1 & \text{ if } 0\leq x\leq 1 \\  -1 & \text{ if } 1\leq x\leq 2\end{array}\right.